MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/CorporateCommunications/AutoPostTwitterUpdatesToKaizala/AutoPostTwitterUpdatesToKaizala.md

     1. In the first block of the Flow

-	    Enter the twitter handle or enter the hashtag, or both
+	    Enter the Twitter handle or enter the hashtag, or both

 	    <img src="AutoPostTwitterUpdatesToKaizalaImages/4.PNG" alt="Firstblock>Kaizala" width="400" />